 Symptoms of bacterial wilt are similar to those of bacterial scorch, exhibiting signs of drought stress such as wilting and marginal leaf burn.
 Infected plants may also be more susceptible to developing severe symptoms of other stress diseases, such as Botryosphaeria stem blight, and therefore may show symptoms of both diseases.
-Crowns of plants with bacterial wilt have a mottled discoloration or light-brown to silvery purple blotches with poorly defined borders (distinct from the discoloration associated with stem, which is typically pie-piece-shaped and pecan brown in color).
+Crowns of plants with bacterial wilt have a mottled discoloration or lightbrown to silvery-purple blotches with poorly defined borders (distinct from the discoloration associated with stem blight, which is typically pie-piece-shaped and pecan brown in color).
 Wood chips floated in water from the crowns of plants with bacterial wilt will stream bacterial ooze (unlike plants with bacterial scorch or stem blight).
 Ralstonia can be spread easily in water, in soil, or through infected plant material, and infected plants may not initially show symptoms.
 Ralstonia can survive for years in soil, slowly spreading down and across rows of blueberry, leaving large circular patches of dead and dying plants.
 Where the bacterium is detected, remove and burn or deep-bury infected plants.
-Then, use soil drenches of products with phosphorous acids or salts to help protect surrounding plants or any replants from infection.
+Then, use soil drenches of products with phosphorous acids or their salts to help protect surrounding plants or any replants from infection.
+Anecdotally, this practice has helped, but only in preventing new infections, and additional research is needed.
 See Table 1 and EDIS publication PP332, "Bacterial Wilt of Southern Highbush Blueberry Caused by Ralstonia solanacearum" (https://edis. ifas.ufl.edu/publication/PP332).